ai2ys/CDC-Diabetes-Health-Indicators/README.md

             pipenv shell
             ``` -->

-## 🐋 Containerization
+## Containerization

+🐋 Putting the prediction service in a Docker container.

+Prerequisites
+- Docker
+- Activated environment `deployment-midterm` for running the test script.

-Building the Docker container
+Building the Docker container and tagging it as `cdc-diabetes`
 ```bash
 docker build -t cdc-diabetes .
 ```